zejyun6018/ipi-doc-source/source/iot_pi/YoctoImages.md

 ## Yocto rocko with Xfce Desktop Environment

-Please place SD card into the slot for your development kit.
-After the bootup for a while, you will see the below screen.
-If your kit arrived without SD card, please contact your distributor to obtain one.
+Boot the system with the SD card placed in the slot located on the carrier, once booted you will see the login screen:

 <img src="YoctoImages.assets/yocto_desktop.png" alt="yocto_desktop" style="zoom: 33%;" />